Skip to main content

 1. Create session

-Call POST /v2/imports/sessions with a template_id and the source file as multipart form data.The backend parses the file and returns:
+Call POST /v2/imports/sessions with a template_id and the source file as multipart form data.Required form fields:

 • import_id